1234wangtr/HybridRSD/README.md

 # Hybrid approach for Regular Syndrome Decoding Problem

-This is a simple demo for our hybrid approach for binary RSD.
+This is a simple demo without further optimizations for our hybrid approach for binary RSD.
+For the sake of simplicity, we use the normal version of Gaussian elimination with a complexity of $O(n^3)$ instead of $O(n^3/logn)$.

 ## Parameter